windmill-labs/windmilldocs/src/pages/hiring.md

 ### Head of BD & Sales

-windmill.dev is a SaaS that can be sold not only to individual and teams but also to enterprises, either as self-hostable software or hosted on our cloud.
+windmill.dev is a SaaS that can be sold (through dual-licensing) not only to individual and teams but also to enterprises, either as self-hostable software or hosted on our cloud.
 You own the relationship with those companies, including the sales process and the acquisition funnel.

 Furthermore, windmill.dev can potentially grow as a tool for consultancy shops or as a consultancy itself for automations, it is a plus if you are interested